 If you want to implement the skins or premade sections with one plugin, feel free to get the JetThemeCore plugin.
-It will apply CrocoBlock to admin panel, add skins, premade pages, sections, headers and footers, etc.
+It will apply CrocoBlock to the admin panel, add skins, premade pages, sections, headers and footers, etc.

 Step 2.
 Use Headers, Footers, and Pre-Styled Sections

 To get to the header and footer layouts, go to CrocoBlock > My Library, choose Header or Footer block, and hit ‘Add New’ button.
-As an alternative, choose the existing header or footer and start editing it by pressing ‘Edit with Elementor’.
+As an alternative, choose the existing header or footer and start editing it by pressing ‘Edit with Elementor.’

 Rather than creating a separate Contact page, you may put contact information and form to the Mega Menu so that the data is presented under the Contacts menu.

 You may wonder what you need for a Mega Menu.
 CrocoBlock subscription service features a specific plugin for this purpose.
 It is called JetMenu.
-If need a Mega Menu on the Elementor-built header, use a Mega Menu widget.
+If you need a Mega Menu on the Elementor-built header, use a Mega Menu widget.
 It is divided into Vertical and Horizontal widgets depending on what kind of menu you want to create.
-Put the necessary widget to the column where you want the menu to be located, choose one of the menus that needs to be shown off and apply changes to the style settings.
+Put the necessary widget in the column where you want the menu to be located, choose one of the menus that need to be shown off and apply changes to the style settings.

 Step 4.
 How to Work with Custom Post Types